Helping your child overcome fears and anxieties

 - School aged children often have anxieties centered on school, such as an angry teacher or the anxiety of not fitting in socially with other children.
 They also can be afraid of real-world calamities (bad weather, natural disasters), as children often react more emotionally to a news story or documentary than an adult might.

-So, what can you do to help your child overcome their fears or anxieties?
-Robin Welsh, MD, Palmetto Health-USC Child Development and Behavioral Health, offers these tips:
+What can you do to help your child overcome their fears or anxieties?

 - Take your child’s anxiety seriously.